 The VUMC Nurse Diversity, Equity and Inclusion committee has studied best practices for community outreach with an eye toward building a pipeline for diverse health care workers.The program will also help VUMC better understand barriers to that diversity.

-Mamie Williams, PhD, MPH, MSN, APRN, senior director of Nurse Diversity and Inclusion, affirmed the sustained benefits of the VUMC Nursing and MNPS Health Care Academies partnership.
+Mamie Williams, PhD, MPH, MSN, APRN, senior director for Nurse Diversity and Inclusion, affirmed the sustained benefits of the VUMC Nursing and MNPS Health Care Academies partnership.
 “This initiative allows VUMC nurses to mentor underrepresented individuals in nursing, providing hands-on experience in the field,” she said.

 Williams expressed pride in the nurses’ commitment to nurturing aspiring health care professionals.
 “The program’s success is a testament to its value, and the anticipation for its future is high.”